 We conduct business with the following related parties: Keylink International (B.V.I.)
-Inc. and its subsidiaries and affiliates ("Keylink"), Nuvoton Technology Corporation ("Nuvoton") and Jiyuan Crystal Photoelectric Frequency Technology Ltd. ("JCP").
+Inc. and its subsidiaries and affiliates ("Keylink"), Nuvoton Technology Corporation ("Nuvoton"), Jiyuan Crystal Photoelectric Frequency Technology Ltd. ("JCP") and Atlas Magnetics, Co ("Atlas").

 Keylink is our 5% joint venture partner in our Shanghai assembly and test facilities.
 We sell products to, and purchase inventory from, companies owned by Keylink.
-We sold products to companies owned by Keylink, totaling approximately \$20.0 million for the each of the 12 month periods ended December 31, 2022 and December 31, 2021.
-In addition, our subsidiaries in China lease their manufacturing facilities in Shanghai from, and subcontract a portion of our manufacturing process (metal plating and environmental services) to, Keylink.
+We sold products to companies owned by Keylink, totaling approximately \$12.6 million and \$20.0 million for the 12 month periods ended December 31, 2023 and 2022, respectively.
+In addition, our subsidiaries in China lease their manufacturing facilities in Shanghai from, and subcontract a portion of our manufacturing process (metal plating and environmental services) to Keylink.
 We also pay a consulting fee to Keylink.
-The aggregate amounts paid to Keylink for the years ended December 31, 2022, 2021 and 2020 were approximately \$18.2 million, \$17.9 million and \$14.6 million, respectively.
+The aggregate amounts paid to Keylink for the 12 month periods ended December 31, 2023 and 2022 were approximately \$16.9 million and \$18.2 million, respectively.

 We purchase wafers from Nuvoton for use in our production process and consider our relationships Nuvoton to be mutually beneficial.
 We plan to continue our strategic alliance with Nuvoton.
-We purchased silicon wafers from Nuvoton that we use in the production of finished goods, totaling \$15.1 million and \$9.8 million, respectively, for the years ended December 31, 2022 and 2021.
-See "Risk Factors - One of our external suppliers is also a related party.
-The loss of this supplier could harm our business, operating results and financial condition." in Part I, Item 1A, and Note 15 - "Related Party Transactions," in each case, in the Company's Annual Report on Form 10-K filed with the SEC on February 10, 2023 for additional information.
+We purchased silicon wafers from Nuvoton that we use in the production of finished goods, totaling \$10.5 million and \$15.1 million, respectively, for the twelve month periods ended December 31, 2023 and 2022.
 We have an agreement to purchase approximately \$35.3 million of wafers from Nuvoton that through the fourth quarter of 2025.
 Warren Chen, a member of the Company's board of directors serves as a member of the Nuvoton board of directors.